 A.1.1.
-The Certification Scheme (CS) signs a service agreement with an Accredited Certification Body (CB)
+The Certification Scheme (CS) signs a service agreement with an Accredited Certification Body (CB):

 - CS agrees to no longer manage/provide auditing and certification services. - The agreement sets out the rules for carrying out auditing and certification services on behalf of the CS. - The CS and CB agree on the role of CS auditors in the accredited process.
-If CS auditors continue to audit under the CB-CS arrangement, these auditors will have to qualify as a GSTC auditor following the respective GSTC Accreditation Manual requirements. - The CS can sign a service agreement with one or more GSTC Accredited CBs to perform all the auditing functions and certification decisions for the certification of clients.
+If CS auditors continue to audit under the CB-CS arrangement, these auditors will have to qualify as a GSTC auditor following the respective GSTC-Accreditation Manual requirements, - The CS can sign a service agreement with one or more GSTC-Accredited CBs to perform all the auditing functions and certification decisions for the certification of clients.

 A.1.2.
-Licensing Agreement GSTC-CS / GSTC-CB
+Licensing Agreement GSTC-CS / GSTC-CB:

-- Enter into a Certification Scheme Licensing Agreement (CSLA) with GSTC which provides rules of engagements for GSTC logo and trademark usage. - Enter into a Certification Body Licensing Agreement (CBLA) with GSTC which provides rules of engagement for GSTC logo and trademark usage for its own clients and for clients of any and all certification schemes that contract with the CB to conduct certification/auditing functions on their behalf.

-A.1.3.
-GSTC Accredited CB submits an application for extension of technical sub scope to ASI:

-- The CB shall indicate and provide the evidence regarding the GSTC Recognized Standard owned by the respective CS. - The Standard of the CS shall be GSTC Recognized.
-If the GSTC Recognized status is expired, the CS shall re-apply or renew the GSTC Recognized status of the standard in accordance with the GSTC Recognized Manual v5.0.
+- Enter into a Certification Scheme Licensing Agreement (CSLA) with GSTC which provides rules of engagements for GSTC logo and trademark usage. - Enter into a Certification Body Licensing Agreement (CBLA) with GSTC which provides rules of engagement for GSTC logo and trademark usage for its own clients and for clients of any and all certification schemes that contract with the CB to conduct certification/auditing functions on their behalf. - A.1.3.
+GSTC Accredited CB submits an application for extension of technical sub scope to ASI: - The CB shall indicate and provide the evidence regarding the GSTC-Recognized Standard owned by the respective CS. - The Standard of the CS shall be GSTC-Recognized Standard.
+If the GSTC-Recognized status is expired, the CS shall re-apply or renew the GSTC-Recognized status of the standard in accordance with the GSTC-Recognized Manual v5.0. - Tour Product is a part of the technical scope of the Tour Operator and does not require additional technical scope and separate application process.

 A.1.4.
-ASI reviews the application
+ASI reviews the application: